grafana/plugin-tools/docusaurus/docs/tutorials/build-a-data-source-backend-plugin.md

 Grafana supports a wide range of [data sources](https://grafana.com/grafana/plugins/data-source-plugins/), including Prometheus, MySQL, and Datadog.
 In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
 This tutorial teaches you to build a new data source plugin to query data.

-For more information about backend plugins, refer to the documentation on [Backend plugins](../introduction/backend.md).
+A backend component provides a number of additional capabilities to your plugin, such as custom authentication methods.
+To learn more refer to the documentation on [Backend plugins](../introduction/backend.md).

 In this tutorial, you'll: